seanbaxter/DirectXShaderCompiler/docs/CommandLine.rst

 ============

-NOTE: This document describes the CommandLine library as used for the original LLVM project, not the DirectX Compiler.
+NOTE: This document describes the CommandLine library as used for the original LLVM37 project, not the DirectX Compiler.
 For the DirectX Compiler project, we prefer to avoid globals for a few reasons: thread-safety, control over initialization and cleanup timing (explicit vs. runtime/linker-determined) and ability to control memory allocations.